Home/US Sports

 When Harper Murray wrote “my bff I miss u” while posting a TikTok with none other than ex-Husker Ally Batenhorst, no one was surprised.
 After all, Battenhorst played alongside Murray before transferring to USC for her senior year.
-However, the outside hitter’s fan base reacted very differently when she called another NCAA star her BFF in December 2024.
-So much so, that Murray connected on her own TikTok.
+However, the outside hitter’s fan base reacted very differently when she called another NCAA star her best friend in December 2024.
+So much so that Murray had to clarify things.

 “I feel like u guys didn’t know we were friends,” she wrote, addressing the fans.
-Well, that’s because fans didn’t expect Murray to collaborate with Pittsburgh Volleyball star Olivia Babcock.
+In all fairness to fans, who would have expected Murray to collaborate with Pittsburgh Volleyball star Olivia Babcock.
 While college volleyball fans were familiar with seeing the pair compete against one another on the stage, their “long distance” friendship was a pleasant surprise.
-So how could the 20-year-old skip wishing Babcock a happy birthday?
+So, how could the 20-year-old skip wishing Babcock a happy birthday?

 “You deserve and have earned everything that has come your way.
 I love you.
 Thank you for being my long-distance bff,” Murray wrote as she continued to praise the birthday girl.
 Yet, the 20-year-old also reminded everyone that they were rivals on the volleyball court as she issued a subtle challenge to her fellow NCAA star.
 “See u in August,” added Murray in anticipation of the upcoming volleyball season.